 The party proceeded across

-Colonel Tighe of the Royal Irish Fusiliers making his way to the Royal barracks.
+I met Colonel Tighe of the Royal Irish Fusiliers making his way to the Royal barracks.
+This would appear to be Lt-Col M A Tighe of Royal Irish Regiment

 He joined our party, and as senior officer took command.
 Passing Christchurch